 In addition to the supportive role, EDA works determinedly to raise awareness and reduce the stigma often associated with eating disorders.
 It cannot be denied that the lack of awareness and understanding about these illnesses are of a great impediment to those who are struggling desperately with the illness.
 Behind the sufferer struggling with an eating disorder, be that binge eating, anorexia, bulimia or other specified feeding and eating disorder (OSFED), there is a person desperately wanting to be understood.

 EDA currently employs two part-time members of staff who conduct the day to day management of the Charity, as well as having a small team of extremely dedicated unpaid volunteer support workers.
 2017 is an extremely important year for EDA as it marks our 25th anniversary.
 This year we celebrate 25years of having the privilege of working with and supporting people with eating disorders.
 With this in mind, we enter 2017 with a resolute and determined mind-set to continue in our work; supporting and being a non-judgemental, empathetic listening ear to those who are struggling; utilising our advocacy role to give a voice to those who are struggling to find their own voice; campaigning and raising awareness in the mission to reduce stigma and increase understanding; working effectively with statutory bodies to improve the lives of those with eating disorders.

-We strive to instil hope and the realisation that recovery from an eating disorder is always possible and with the right help and support their recovery can become a reality.
+We strive to instil hope and the realisation that recovery from an eating disorder is always possible and with the right help and support your recovery can become a reality.